 However, if you’re embarking on a Great Ocean Road trip already, then it is absolutely worth the stop.
 The crowd is still tolerable (at least on a weekday).
-If you're doing it as a road trip, I suppose you could improve your experience even more by staying overnight close by, so that you could reach it early in the morning and potentially beat the crowds.
+If you’re coming here as a road trip, you could improve your experience even more by staying overnight close by, so that you could get there early in the morning and beat the crowds.

 But, if you drive out to the Twelve Apostles, and then turn back because you’ve taken the iconic snapshot and think you’ve ‘done’ the Great Ocean Road, then you’re losing out!

 The Twelve Apostles are part of Port Campbell National Park.
 Now, Port Campbell itself isn’t anywhere near the Twelve Apostles; it is actually 11km further along the Great Ocean Road.
 However, the limestone features of this part of the southern Victoria coastline are all encompassed by this Park, starting from the Twelve Apostles.

 Yes, I said starting.
 So, if you were satisfied with reaching the Twelve Apostles, then you missed out.
 Even if you’re just interested in this charismatic coastline, and not interested in the other things you can do along the Great Ocean Road such as hiking, waterfalls, beaches etc., you still missed out.

 To be honest, although I wouldn’t have skipped the Twelve Apostles, it is Loch Ard Gorge that we liked better.
 Despite being just as gorgeous, it is a LOT less crowded.
 You could stand, looking out to sea, hearing the wind whistle against your ear, and just feel the coastline space.

 But if you think we were done at Loch Ard Gorge, and that you can turn back after Port Campbell, you’re mistaken.
-If you keep driving towards the next town, Peterborough, there are a few notable limestone features.
+If you keep driving towards the next town, Peterborough, there are more notable limestone features.

 This arch, closely attached to the limestone cliff, is the first one you encounter.
 I think it is mainly interesting for the surprisingly neat rock arch.
 Otherwise, I don’t consider this as among the top stops you should make on the Great Ocean Road.